Our gay guide to Taipei, one of Asia’s most LGBTQ+ friendly cities, includes the best gay hotels, bars, clubs, saunas, events, and more.

 The sun has set.
 You’ve completed the items on your checklist for the day.
 Now it's time to party.
 For the gays of Taipei, that can only mean one thing: the Ximen Red House!

 The Red House has tons of gay bars scattered over two floors.
 The best ones are mainly located downstairs (like Dalida and The Garden) with lots of smaller ones upstairs.
-We’ve only set out our favorites here otherwise this would be a pretty long guide!
-We've also included a few of our favorite gay bars located elsewhere in Taipei, beyond the Red House.
+We’ve only set out some of our favorites here and also included a few of our favorite gay bars in other parts of Taipei, beyond the Red House.

 Cafe Dalida (Ximen Red House)

 It’s glossy.
 It’s camp.
 It’s Cafe Dalida!
-This bar is a busy, booming and boisterous place to visit.
-We love it here, it was our main go-to gay bar during our time in Taipei.
-The cocktails are delicious and the waiters super cute, always with a cheeky wink or shy demure smile!
+This bar is a busy, booming, and boisterous place to visit.
+We love it here.
+It was our main go-to gay bar during our time in Taipei.
+The cocktails are delicious, and the waiters are super cute, always with a cheeky wink.
 It's also one of the best drag bars in Taipei, with a hilarious show on weekends.
-Our only tip – if coming on a weekend evening try to book a table as it gets super busy!
-The crowd here is a mix of foreigners and locals and a great place to quickly make friends, which is what we loved about it the most.
-Cafe Dalida is located downstairs in the Ximen Red House and is open daily until around 2am.
+Our only tip – if coming on a weekend evening, try to book a table as it gets super busy!
+The crowd here is a mix of foreigners and locals, and a great place to quickly make friends, which is what we loved most about it.

 The Garden (Ximen Red House)